AlexandraAncaGabor/go-green-resources-testing-project/README.md

 # **Conclusions**

-- Functional, as well as non functional testing (UI) were tested.
+- Both functional and non-functional testing, particularly focusing on UI aspects, were conducted;

-- Most of the bugs found were non functional and were regarded the UI.
+- The majority of identified bugs pertained to non-functional aspects, with a specific emphasis on UI-related issues;

-- The distribution of the issues is non uniform.
-Most of the bugs detected are displayed in the same area.
-(Activitati section) This leads us to the principle of defect clustering which tells us that the a small number of modules contains most of the bugs .
+- Notably, there is a non-uniform distribution of issues, with a concentration of bugs in the same area, specifically the "Activitati" section.
+This observation aligns with the principle of defect clustering, suggesting that a limited number of modules bear the brunt of most bugs.